igsor/PuPy/doc/source/supervisor.rst

 -------

-The supervisor facility is intended to be used from within the webots simulator [WEBOTS]_.
+The supervisor facility is intended to be used from within the webots simulator [Webots]_.
 The simulator automatically appends the controller module to `Python's <http://www.python.org>`_ search path, such that the :py:class:`Supervisor` class can be imported.
 Of course, the :py:mod:`PuPy` module is also made available: